Texas State Information Security Program

 Information Resource Manager (IRM).
 The IRM is the executive responsible for Information Resources across the whole of the institution in accordance with Texas Government Code 2054 Subchapter D. The IRM appointed by the Chancellor is the College’s Chief Technology Information Officer (CTIO).

-Information Security Officer (ISO).
-The ISO is the College’s Chief Information Security Officer who reports to the Designee and is the executive authorized to administer the information security requirements in accordance with Texas Government Code 2054.136 and as designated by the Chancellor.
+Information Security Officer (CISO).
+The CISO is the College’s Chief Information Security Officer who reports to the Designee and is the executive authorized to administer the information security requirements in accordance with Texas Government Code 2054.136 and as designated by the Chancellor.
 The ISO coordinates with Texas DIR, the College’s Data Management Officer (DMO), and with the College’s leadership, employees, students, Vendors, and other third parties.

 Data Management Officer (DMO).
 The DMO reports to the Designee and is responsible for implementing data management governance, processes, and controls in accordance with Texas Government Code 2054.137.
 The DMO coordinates with the College’s ISO, the College’s Records Management Officer (RMO), the Texas State Chief Data Officer, the State Library and Archives Commission, and with the College’s leadership, employees, students, Vendors, and other third parties.